SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 to allow customers to ask for specific flavor properties without the need to encode all these flavor details into the flavor name, so the optional pieces may not be needed much.
-However, there must be a way to request flavor properties without encoding the need into an image -- this indirection is considered broken by the SCS team.
+However, there must be a way to request flavor properties without encoding the need into an image -- the indirection via an image is considered broken by the SCS team.

 # Validation

-There is a script in [flavor_name_check.py](tools/flavor-name-check.py) which can be used to decode, validate and construct flavor names.
+There is a script in [`flavor_name_check.py`](Tests/iaas/flavor-naming/flavor-name-check.py) which can be used to decode, validate and construct flavor names.
 This script must stay in sync with the specification text.